pivotal/docs-tap/cli-plugins/apps/command-reference/workload_create_update_apply.hbs.md

 ### <a id="apply-env"></a> `--env` / `-e`

- Sets the environment variables to the workload so the supply chain resources can used it to deploy the workload application.
+ Sets the environment variables to the workload so the supply chain resources can use it to deploy the workload application.

  <details><summary>Example</summary>